Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 developed for genomics research, it is largely domain agnostic and is now used as a general bioinformatics workflow management system.
 </blockquote>
-The new BioC <a href=http://www.bioconductor.org/packages/devel/bioc/html/RGalaxy.html">RGalaxy</a>
+The new Bioconductor <a href="packages/devel/bioc/html/RGalaxy.html">RGalaxy</a>
- package makes it possible to place any abritrary R script into a Galaxy workflow.
+ simplifies the process of exposing an R function in Galaxy so that a user can run the function using nothing more than a web browser.

 This project would involve taking an existing workflow (or conceiving a new workflow) and exposing it in Galaxy.